 Courses for the major are updated each academic year.
 Students must use the course requirements from the academic year they were accepted in the College of Business.
 Typically students are admitted to the college beginning their junior year, and the academic year runs fall through summer.

-Mapping is Florida State University’s academic advising and monitoring system that provides the student with a recommended eight semester map for completing their bachelor’s degree in four years.
+Mapping is Florida State University’s academic advising and monitoring system that provides each student with a recommended eight semester map for completing their bachelor’s degree in four years.
 Summer semesters are not included in degree mapping, but the student may use summer terms to either get ahead or catch up in their degree program.

 Students will be contacted if they are not making the appropriate progress.
-Students who do not satisfy the appropriate milestones at the end of any semester will be notified of such status by the university.
+Students who do not satisfy the appropriate milestones at the end of any semester will be notified by the university.
 The first time a student is off course, a Hold will be placed on registration; and the student will be required to contact an adviser to have the registration Hold removed.
 The adviser will discuss: (1) what is necessary to get back on course; and/or (2) possible alternative majors.
 If the student is off course for two consecutive semesters, a Hold placed is placed on registration; and the student will be required to change their major to an area outside of business.